 Ever come back from a day of retail therapy and wondered why you’re so exhausted, before realising you must ave walked about seven miles in total?

 Travelling is exactly the same but on a massive scale.
 Because your itinerary is broken up and you’re engaged with each activity, you don’t realise how much you’re walking around; spending a couple of hours in a museum is a lot of walking without noticing.
 Throw in a few actual hiking trails and climb a couple of monuments, and you’ve practically got yourself a workout regime.
+If you’re looking for some cool activities to do while traveling, why not check out globosurfer.com for the lowdown.

 You’re also likely to avoid public transport and taxis, not only to save money but also because you’ll see more of the place you’re exploring; you’ll be getting around on foot much more than you usually would.